My pageview counts keep going down!or

 The different time ranges may not balance, when a URL change is involved.

 Like the inability to balance the various per post pageview counts, the task of balancing the various graphs and numbers may be beyond the ability of some blog owners.
-Each count or graph has to be considered on its own.
+Each count or graph has to be considered in its own context.

-Understanding any two displays, in context with each other, simply may not be possible.
+Comparing any two displays, in context with each other, simply may not be a useful activity.